jrxlab/live-cell_image_processing/deep_learning_image_analysis/README.md

 the choice to use a trained model (transfer learning) or to train a new model, this flexibility will make it usable for different cell types.

+The cells are then classified into : sensitive, resistant and division using a Random forest model.

 ### The code is split into multiple scripts contained in different directories:

 **- run_parameters.py :**